etherlinkcom/docs/docs/building-on-etherlink/deploying-contracts.md

 ## Deploying with Remix

-The Remix online IDE lets you code, compile, and deploy Solidity contracts to EVM chains, including Etherlink
+The Remix online IDE lets you code, compile, and deploy contracts to EVM chains, including Etherlink

 1. Connect your wallet to Etherlink testnet as described in [Using your wallet](../get-started/using-your-wallet).